sekullbe/CardDeck/README.md

 event, running an application in Docker that's already optimized to be a single binary with no state is kind of gratuitous, so it's not very important that it be perfect.

-Or you can use Docker Desktop which is pretty gratuitous, but why not.:
+Or you can use Docker Desktop which is even _more_ gratuitous, but why not.:
 * docker-compose up --detach

 TODO: